 Axial Systems is a provider of security and data solutions.
-The Company originally invested in 2008 and exited this year for a lifetime return of 0.7x.
+The Company originally invested in 2008 and exited this period for a return, including interest received during the life of the investment, of 0.7x.

 Channel Mum was a parenting focused video website which entered liquidation during the period.